phvu/CarND-behavioral-cloning/README.md

 ###Model Architecture and Training Strategy

 ####1.
-An appropriate model arcthiecture has been employed
+An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 12-43).

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+See next sections for a detail description of the final model.

+The model uses ReLU for the nonlinearity, input images are normalized before being fed to the model.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model was intentionally kept small (~30K parameters) to avoid heavy overfitting.
+I didn't try dropout for data collected in the first track.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (`data_reader.py` lines 22-23, `model.py` lines 63-68).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used Nadam optimizer, so the learning rate was not tuned manually (`model.py` line 54).

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.

 For details about how I created the training data, see the next section.